ThomasAribart/json-schema-to-ts/README.md

 ### References

-Unlink run-time validator classes like [AJV](https://github.com/ajv-validator/ajv), TS types cannot withhold internal states.
+Unlike run-time validator classes like [AJV](https://github.com/ajv-validator/ajv), TS types cannot withhold internal states.
 Thus, they cannot keep any identified schemas in memory.

 But you can hydrate them via the `references` option: